Frontend Developer Interview Questions and Answers

 Coding Task 5:

-that displays a list of items.
+Prompt: Create a React component called Accordion that displays a list of items.
 When an item is clicked, its content expands or collapses.

 import React, { useState } from "react";